racz16/WebGL-GLSL-Editor/README.md

 * `webgl-glsl-editor.diagnostics`: Enables/disables displaying errors, warnings and hints.
 * `webgl-glsl-editor.strictRename`: Prevents invalid renames.
 * `webgl-glsl-editor.alwaysOpenOnlineDoc`: Documentation is always opened online in the browser.
-* `webgl-glsl-editor.alwaysOpenOfflineDocInNewTab`: Offline documentation is always opened in new tab.
+* `webgl-glsl-editor.alwaysOpenOfflineDocInNewTab`: Offline documentation is always opened in a new tab.
 * `webgl-glsl-editor.format.placeBracesOnSeparateLine`: Places the braces on separate lines.
 * `webgl-glsl-editor.format.placeSpaceAroundUnaryOperators`: Places a space between the unary operators and the operands.
 * `webgl-glsl-editor.format.placeSpacesAroundBinaryOperators`: Places spaces around the binary operators.